dobots/scenario_runner/bt_demo/README.md

 This tutorial explains how to create a comlex tree from simple trees:

-I would reccomend reading through the official tutorial: https://www.behaviortree.dev/tutorial_05_subtrees/
+I would recommend reading through the official tutorial: https://www.behaviortree.dev/tutorial_05_subtrees/

 ```